Papatheodorou-Group/BENGAL/README.md

 #### Pull the source code of BENGAL:
 `git clone git@github.com:Functional-Genomics/CrossSpeciesIntegration.git`

-#### If nextflow or singularity is not installed in your cluster, install them, refer to [nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) or [singularity documentation](https://singularity-tutorial.github.io/01-installation/).
+#### If nextflow or singularity is not installed in your cluster, install them.
+This can take some efforts and it might worth discussing with cluster IT managers.
+Please refer to [nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) or [singularity documentation](https://singularity-tutorial.github.io/01-installation/).

 ## Inputs: